arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 ```

 It's basically just calling serve and passing it two things.
 1) a Proxy with
-the MyAPI type.
-2) the myAPI function, which is the actual implementation of
+the `MyAPI` type.
+2) the `myAPI` function, which is the actual implementation of
-our API.
-You remember what serve does, right?
+the API.
+You remember what `serve` does, right?

 ```haskell
 serve :: HasServer layout => Proxy layout -> ServerT layout (EitherT ServantErr IO) -> Application serve p server = toApplication (runRouter (route p (return (RR (Right server)))))
 ```

-It basically just calls route with our proxy and the implementation of our api.
+It basically calls `route` with our proxy and the implementation of our api.

 Now for the interesting part.
 Since HasServer is a typeclass, what route
 function actually gets called?
 If we look at the HasServer typeclass once